Journal Menu► ▼ Journal Menu

 - Memberships of professional societies and awards received.

 - Research manuscripts should comprise:

-- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on in your paper.
+- Equations: If you are using Word, please use either the Microsoft Equation Editor or the MathType add-on.
 Equations should be editable by the editorial office and not appear in a picture format.

 These sections should appear in all manuscript types

-- Abstract: The abstract should be a total of about 200 words maximum under the following headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied; 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
+- Abstract: The abstract should be a total of about 200 words maximum under the following headings: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
+Include any relevant preregistration numbers, and species and strains of any animals used; 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.